-- 11.8.2.1 Bids must be evaluated in terms of the evaluation criteria embodied in the bid documents.
-The amendment of evaluation criteria, weights, applicable values and/or the minimum qualifying score for functionality after the closure of bids is not allowed as this may jeopardise the fairness of the process. - 11.8.2.2 A bid will be considered further if it achieves the prescribed minimum qualifying score for functionality. - 11.8.2.3 Bids that fail to achieve the minimum qualifying score for functionality must be disqualified. - 11.8.2.4 Score sheets should be prepared and provided to panel members to evaluate the bids. - 11.8.2.5 The score sheet should contain all the criteria and the weight for each criterion as well as the values to be applied for evaluation as indicated in the bid documents. - 11.8.2.6 Each panel member should after thorough evaluation independently award his /her own value to each individual criterion. - 11.8.2.7 Score sheets should be signed by panel members and if necessary, written motivation may be requested from panel members where vast discrepancies in the values awarded for each criterion exist. - 11.8.2.8 If the minimum qualifying score for functionality is indicated as a percentage in the bid documents, the percentage scored for functionality may be calculated as follows: - a.
-The value awarded for each criterion should be multiplied by the weight for the relevant criterion to obtain the score for the various criteria; - b.
-The scores for each criterion should be added to obtain the total score. - 11.8.3 Second stage Evaluation in terms of the 80/20 or 90/10 preference point systems - 11.8.3.1 Only bids that achieve the minimum stipulated threshold for local production and content must be evaluated further in accordance with the 80/20 or 90/10 preference point systems prescribed in Preferential Procurement Regulations 5 and 6.
-[Guidance on the evaluation of bids in terms of the 80/20 or 90/10 preference points systems is provided in paragraph 13 of this Guide]. - 11.8.3.2 Where appropriate, prices may be negotiated only with short listed or preferred bidders.
+- a.
+SARS Compliance Pin Letter - b.
+Copy of Identity Documents (ID) of Directors - c.
+Municipal Statement in the name of directors or/ members or/Business not in arrears for more than 30 days or Proof of residence for Tribal Authority for Rural residence or Valid Lease Agreements signed by both parties. - d.
+Central Supplier Database Registration Summary - 11.4.2 Company profile Bids must be evaluated in terms of the evaluation criteria embodied in the bid documents.
+The amendment of evaluation criteria, weights, applicable values and/or the minimum qualifying score for functionality after the closure of bids is not allowed as this may jeopardise the fairness of the process. - 11.4.3 A bid will be considered further if it achieves the prescribed minimum qualifying score - 11.4.4 Bids that fail to achieve the minimum qualifying score for functionality must be - 11.4.5 Score sheets should be prepared and provided to panel members to evaluate the bids. - 11.4.6 The score sheet should contain all the criteria and the weight for each criterion as well as the values to be applied for evaluation as indicated in the bid documents. - 11.4.7 Each panel member should after thorough evaluation independently award his /her own value to each individual criterion. - 11.4.8 Score sheets should be signed by panel members and if necessary, written motivation may be requested from panel members where vast discrepancies in the values awardedfor each criterion exist. - 11.4.9 If the minimum qualifying score for functionality is indicated as a percentage in the bid documents, the percentage scored for functionality may be calculated as follows: - a.
+The value awarded for each criterion should be multiplied by the weight for therelevant criterion to obtain the score for the various criteria; - b.
+The scores for each criterion should be added to obtain the total score. - 11.4.10 Second stage Evaluation in terms of the 80/20 or 90/10 preference point systems rices may be negotiated only with short listed or preferred bidders.
 Such negotiations must not prejudice any other bidders.